TRNC records 16 COVID cases

-The number of tests performed in the last 24 hours was 6,217.
-There were 16 positive cases, of which 14 were local.
-24 people were discharged.
+The number of tests performed in the last 24 hours was 8,105.
+There were 16 local positive cases.
+17 people were discharged.

-1 person came to our country by air.
-1 person is a previously identified contact of cases and is being kept under observation during this period.
-14 people are local cases.

-1 person is from Lefkoşa, 8 people are from Girne, 4 people are from Gazimağusa, and 1 person is from the Lefke region.
+7 people are from Lefkoşa, 4 people are from Girne, 3 people are from Gazimağusa, 1 person is from Güzelyurt, and 1 person is from the Lefke region.

 Breakdown of cases by region: